Geoff-Goodwin-Dev/RPS-Multiplayer/README.md

 ```
 * This is a web page exercise.
 As such, you're welcome to download a copy and run it locally for review purposes.

-* Otherwise, you can view the output at: TBD
+* Otherwise, you can view the output at: https://geoff-goodwin-dev.github.io/RPS-Multiplayer/
 ```

 ### Prerequisites